Seannnnnnnnnnn/ChatSystem/README.md

 familiarise myself with these concepts, and gain a deeper understanding of implementing the central ideas of a distributed system.

+This is a project in exploring and implementing these concepts, not an exercise in expert software engineeering.
+There are a few antipatterns within the code and things could be tidied up.
+For the most part however, I am very happy with the final product

 ### What does it do?
 The `chatserver` acts (unsurprisingly) as the server, maintaining information and handling requests from client connections.
 The server also logs all activity to the console for our convenience.
 The `chatclient` works as the client; running from the command line, users connect via the client and can message back and forth by writing to the console.
 Users can make the following requests: